Dean Smith exclusive: Aston Villa manager on his philosophy, coaching roots and fondness for chess

 All of those are partly true.
 Even the chess bit.

 "I played chess with my uncle, every Christmas and holidays where they came round to our house," the Aston Villa manager tells Sky Sports.
-"I went into school and became West Midlands school chess champion as well, with our school team.
+"I went into school and became West Midlands school chess champion as well.

 "I've continued playing.
 It probably gave me more of a tactical mind because of that."

-Smith, who in six games will become their longest-serving boss since Martin O'Neill, does have old-school roots.
+Smith, who in six games will become Villa's longest-serving boss since Martin O'Neill, does have old-school roots.

 Trending